Skip to content

 Prerequisites

-VitePress Blog can be used on its own, or be installed into an existing project.
+VitePress Blog can be used in a brand-new project or added to an existing VitePress site.

 sh